 - Placebo for pitavastatin, one pill daily

-Pitavastatin is a statin that has been approved by the US Food and Drug Administration for the treatment of high cholesterol.
-Not all participants in the trial will have high levels of cholesterol, as per the trial design.
+Pitavastatin is a statin that has been approved by the US Food and Drug Administration for the treatment of high cholesterol, even though not all participants in the trial will have high levels of cholesterol, as per the trial design.
 Advice on healthy diet and exercise will be given to all participants in the trial.
 Pitavastatin has been shown to be safe in individuals taking antiretroviral (ART) medications.

 The REPRIEVE trial expects to enroll 6500 participants into the trial.